How Can I Find An ADHD Assessment?

 Getty/Halfpoint Images

-If you're unsure if you should get an ADHD assessment, ask yourself about your symptoms.
-Suppose you feel that you have a handle on disorganization, distractibility, or impulsiveness and don't think you would benefit from a formal diagnosis or treatment.
+Suppose, however, you feel that you have a handle on disorganization, distractibility, or impulsiveness and don't think you would benefit from a formal ADHD diagnosis or treatment.
 In that case, you do not have to meet with a provider.

-However, if you feel that your symptoms are getting in the way of your ability to be successful and causing you significant stress, a professional ADHD screening may allow to more treatment opportunities and accommodations.
+However, if you feel that your ADHD symptoms are getting in the way of your ability to be successful and causing you significant stress, a professional ADHD screening may allow to more treatment opportunities and accommodations.
 You might also feel relief to determine the name of what you have been experiencing.
 Many research-backed treatments can minimize the impact of ADHD on your life.

-Treating ADHD
+Treating ADHD in adults

-Counseling Options
+Counseling options

 If you're considering online therapy, evidence has shown that online therapy can be effective in treating ADHD symptoms.
 A literature review of 11 articles pointed toward improved outcomes for participants who sought treatment online.
 Participants were also satisfied with the delivery mode for this type of treatment.
 Online therapy also effectively treats mental health conditions, such as anxiety and depression.
 If you're interested in internet-based therapy, platforms like BetterHelp can connect you with a licensed, experienced therapist to help reduce any negative impacts on your lifestyle and relationships.